robreuss/ElementalController/README.md

 * **_4 bytes_**: An integer indicating the length in bytes of the value of the element.
 * **_1 byte_**: UDP device identifier, an integer that identifies the device that has sent a UDP message.  _Only used with UDP data._
 * **_Variable_**: The data value itself, which could be a fixed length, in the case of integers, Float or Double, or variable in the case of a String or Data element.
-## TCP and UDP Support
+### TCP and UDP Support
 When an Elemental Controller service is setup, both a TCP and UDP service are established on the same port, which could be a static port you set or a port dynamically allocated by the OS (by specifying a port of "0").
 Establishing these dual channels is handled automatically.
 A setting is available to disable UDP if you wish.

-TCP is a connection-oriented protocol and therefore supports bi-directional communication, whereas UDP only supports communication from the client to the server.
+Since TCP is a connection-oriented protocol, whereas UDP only supports communication from the client to the server, it supports bi-directional communication, while UDP is unidirectional.

 Each individual element has a prototype property, either TCP and UDP.
 You can mix and match protocols on the elements that compose your set on the basis of whether you need reliability (TCP) or performance (UDP) per element.
 You should prefer TCP if you need to transfer larger messages, such as files, whereas UDP is more appropriate to streaming large numbers of small messages quickly.
-## Examples
-[iOS](https://github.com/robreuss/ElementalController_iOS_Sample) and [Linux](https://github.com/robreuss/ElementalController_Linux_Sample) sample applications are available to be used as a pair in demonstrating client-server interaction and the basic workflow of ElementalController.
 ## Installation
-### Installation on Linux
+### On Linux and macOS
 #### Swift Package Manager
 A `Package.swift` file is provided in the respository and usage is typical of SPM.
 On Linux, it will add both [BlueSocket](https://github.com/IBM-Swift/BlueSocket) and [NetService](https://github.com/Bouke/NetService).
 Your Swift `Package.swift` would look something like this:
 ```swift